TechnicallyPhillyGroups/technicallyphillygroups.github.com/acc_sessions.md

 Holding ACEs
 ============
 <img style="float:left; padding: 3px 3px 3px 3px;" width="123px" src="./images/DrewMarshall.png"/>Drew Marshall, Principal <a href="http://www.thinkprimed.com">Primed Associates, LLC</a>

 In this new world, speed, agility, and most important: results will ultimately be achieved through the quality of the relationships between people.
 In order to build those high-quality relationships, we must define and support how they are identified, formed and managed over time.
 The concept behind our approach is called “Holding ACEs”.
 An ACE relationship is formed when two or more people choose to enter into an agreement where one person or group commits to meeting the expectations of another.
 This agreement is a mutually binding and monitored accountability.
 It is documented and made visible to everyone involved (and may be shared with anyone across the organization.)
-The sum of all ACEs 'held' by two people, a group or multiple groups is a measure of their:o	intent (what are we trying to achieve?),o	focus (who is doing what?), o	productivity (what are we achieving?) and, o	capacity (what else might we achieve?).<br clear="all" />
+The sum of all ACEs 'held' by two people, a group or multiple groups is a measure of their: * intent (what are we trying to achieve?), * focus (who is doing what?),  * productivity (what are we achieving?) and,  * capacity (what else might we achieve?).<be clear="all" />

 From Scrum to Kanban: An Experiment in Freedom
 ================
 <img style="float:left; padding: 3px 3px 3px 3px;" width="123px" src="./images/trevormenagh.jpg"/>Trevor Lalish-Menagh, Senior Web Developer, <a href="http://www.comcast.com">Comcast Interactive Media</a>

 Our teams have embraced the agile spirit for years, and what that means to us is flexibility.
 Flexibility in management, flexibility in employees, and flexibility to change.
 Earlier this year, the team I am